SAP/fundamental/README.md

 npm install fiori-fundamentals --save
 ````

 > NOTE: We only distribute the [fonts, icons and CSS](https://github.com/SAP/fundamental/tree/master/dist) and [the SASS source](https://github.com/SAP/fundamental/tree/master/scss), not the full project or HTML for specific components.

-### LESS compatible Fiori Fundamentals

-The distributed `less` folder is NOT a full port of the library to LESS.
-We are providing only select files that can be used in a LESS environment.
-For example, some `calc` functions are escaped to avoid errors when the library is processed as LESS.

-> NOTE: The `fonts` and `icons` are not included as part of this file.
-You will need to bring the regular `dist` versions of those files into your project separately.

-We are offering these files to ease the transition for some teams that are migrating their UI to a new look and feel but who are not in a position to adopt a SASS workflow.

-We welcome ideas and contributions to build this out if there is a strong need.
+If your project uses LESS, see [LESS compatible Fiori Fundamentals](https://github.com/SAP/fundamental/wiki/LESS-compatible-Fiori-Fundamentals).

 ## Working with the Project